 Public and Regulatory

 Graham’s advocacy skills, developed through his strong criminal law practice, transfer highly effectively to public regulatory work.
-He regularly appears for all manner of public and semi-public bodies, police forces and other such bodies, including the Nursing & Midwifery Council and the Chartered Institute of Management Accountants.
+He regularly appears in front of all manner of public and semi-public bodies, police forces and other such bodies, including the Nursing & Midwifery Council and the Chartered Institute of Management Accountants.
 He has also appeared in the First Tier Property Tribunal

 R v M